Adventure Driven Freedom Motivated

-Empower our community and provide the tools to stand guard for the traditional Arizona way of life.
+Empower our community and provide the tools to safeguard the traditional Arizona way of life.

 Outdoor recreation is vital to rural Arizona.

 We believe that outdoor adventure is the best way enthusiasts can support rural Arizona.
-By promoting adventure, we establish the knowledge and recreation value of our backroads among motorized users.
+By promoting adventure, we establish the knowledge and recreational value of our backroads among motorized users.
 This allows us to generate opposition to future closures and turn our backroads into a vital economic resource for rural towns across Arizona.

 We acknowledge that land use policy is shifting from land-use rights to environmental protection.
 As this takes place, motorized users are losing the legal right to use motorized roads on public lands.
-By working with other groups like Ranchers, Miners, Landowners, and others who own real property, we establish legal standing for motorized users to defend our right to way over the earth.
+By working with other groups like Ranchers, Miners, Landowners, and others who own real property, we establish legal standing for motorized users to defend our right of way over the earth.

 Who we are

 Simply put, we are a group of ordinary people who call Arizona home.
-We are the rural working-class of offroad enthusiasts, hikers, wildlife photographers, hunters, anglers, miners, ranchers, and private landowners, who all have one thing in common.
-Our natural right to way across and occupy the earth.
+We are the rural working class of motorized enthusiasts, hikers, wildlife photographers, hunters, anglers, miners, ranchers, and private landowners who all have one thing in common: our natural right to access and occupy the earth.

 We believe that the use of the unclaimed land of the United States is a natural and inalienable right endowed by our creator.
-We are advocates for the local and exclusive jurisdiction of federal land, states rights, and the US Constitution.
+We are advocates for the local and exclusive jurisdiction of federal land, states’ rights, and the US Constitution.
 By applying these principles to land use advocacy, we touch on the foundations of Western American society to preserve the fundamental states’ rights we hold as citizens of the United States of America.

 Right to Way

-We believe that every person has the natural right to freely travel across the unclaimed land and water of the United States by foot, boat, motor vehicle., or beasts of burden.
+We believe that every person has the natural right to freely travel across the unclaimed land and water of the United States on foot, by boat, in a motor vehicle, or using beasts of burden.

 Right to Occupy

-We believe that every person has the natural right to occupy the unclaimed land of the United States and be secure in their persons, papers, and effects.
+We believe that every person has the natural right to occupy unclaimed land and public places in the United States.

 Right to Use